UofTActuarial/LRMoE.jl/docs/src/customize.md

 Expert functions are implemented as subtypes of the `AnyExpert` type in this package.
 A good number of expert functions are simply wrappers around the `UnivariateDistribution` type in `Distributions.jl` (details [here](https://juliastats.org/Distributions.jl/stable/types/)), and functions such as `pdf` and `cdf` are also directly using those in `Distributions.jl`.

-Specific to actuarial application, a collection of commonly used distributions are also included in this package, e.g. Burr, GammaCount, etc. See below for details.

 Expert functions can be defined either on the real line, or only on nonnegative values (as is usually the case for actuarial loss modelling).

 ```julia